AAUGS-DP-Biosciences-and-Drug-Research/Home/README.md

 # Doctoral Programme in Biosciences and Drug Research

-Welcome to the unofficial Web pages for the Doctoral Programme in Biosciences and Drug Research at **Åbo Akademi University**.
+Welcome to the unofficial web pages for the Doctoral Programme in Biosciences and Drug Research at **Åbo Akademi University**.

 ---